omajoshi/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/multi-protocol-gateway/content.md

 ### Hardware Setup

 First things first, we will need to configure the hardware to be able to develop and work on the Multi-Protocol gateway.
 We will attach the Portenta X8 to the Portenta Max Carrier with High-Density Connectors, and we will make sure to attach an antenna for LoRa® connectvity.
-The Portenta X8 also needs to have the WiFi antenna attached to it.
+The Portenta X8 also needs to have the Wi-Fi antenna attached to it.

 ![Multi-Protocol Gateway Hardware Setup](assets/multi-protocol-hardware.png)